Is quitting an application frowned upon?

 super.onStop();

-// Release resources that are not needed while the app is not visible
+// Release more heavy resources if not needed while invisible

 }